esSteres/discord-CMD/README.md

 The value returned by `processMessage` will be sent to the channel that the bot recived the command invocation from.
 For no response, return `null`.

+### MessageTypeCommand
+An extension of command that can be configured to respond differently depending on wether the command was recieved as a private or server message.
+Like with Command, it is built to be extended as an anonymous class and have `processDM`, `processServerMessage`, or both overridden.

 ### PermissionLevel
 A set of Discord role IDs which represent all the roles which classify a user as being part of the permission level.
 Given to a Command to determine who can use it.
 You can dynamically edit these with the add/remove methods if you maintain a refrence, since Command objects do not clone them.